|

 -

-Men: Rogaine is
+Men: Rogaine is used to treat

-(e.g., iron deficiency or medications such as cancer chemotherapy)
+deficiency or medications such as cancer chemotherapy)

 -

-Women: Rogaine
+Women: Rogaine for women works

-slowing down hair loss in women than it does for men
+hair loss in women than it does for men

 -

-to any of the ingredients of the solution
+who is allergic to minoxidil or to any of the ingredients of the

 -

-Women which are (or may be) pregnant
+which are (or may be) pregnant or nursing

 -

-Anyone who is using other skin
+who is using other skin medications on the scalp

 -

-irritated, infected, or severely sunburned scalp
+who has broken, inflamed, irritated, infected, or severely sunburned

 - Who has